Neethikku Thandanai

-Neethikku Thandanai is a 1987 Indian Tamil-language film, directed by S. A. Chandrasekhar and written by M. Karunanidhi.
-The film stars Radhika, Nizhalgal Ravi and Charan Raj.
+Neethikku Thandanai is a 1987 Indian Tamil-language legal drama film, directed by S. A. Chandrasekhar and written by M. Karunanidhi.
+The film stars Radhika, Nizhalgal Ravi and Charan Raj, with Srividya in a prominent role.
 It was released on 1 May 1987.
 The film was remade in Hindi as Kudrat Ka Kanoon (1987) and in Telugu as Nyayaniki Siksha (1988).

+Plot

+A doctor is wrongfully convicted of murder after helping an opponent of the tyrannical panchayat leader.
+The doctor's child is murdered when an inspector attempts to rape the former's wife.
+The victims are then represented in court by a female lawyer.

 Production

-In the late 1980s, politician and writer M. Karunanidhi was arrested and S. A. Chandrasekhar thought the law was wrong to do so; this inspired the title for their next film Neethikku Thandanai.
+In the late 1980s, politician and writer M. Karunanidhi was arrested and director S. A. Chandrasekhar thought the law was wrong to do so; this inspired the title for their next film Neethikku Thandanai.
 Karunanidhi wrote the script while in prison.
 The original title was Idhu Nyayama, but Chandrasekhar changed it to Neethikku Thandanai.

 Soundtrack

 The music was composed by M. S. Viswanathan.
 Swarnalatha, who made her playback singing debut with the song "Chinnanchiru Kiliye", based on the poem by Subramania Bharati, was chosen to sing the song by Viswanathan after he was impressed with her rendition of his composition "Paal Polave" from Uyarndha Manithan (1968), which he had asked her to sing during the song's audition.
-The film's "Chinnanchiru Kiliye" is set in Harikambhoji raga.
+The film's "Chinnanchiru Kiliye" is set in Harikambhoji, a Carnatic raga.